Paul Trueman: Storylines

 Paul Trueman first appeared at Albert Square in Walford in April 2001, when he visits his brother Anthony (Nicholas Bailey) and their mother Audrey (Corinne Skinner-Carter) upon being estranged for them for some time.
-Audrey rejects him, but he decides to stay - going as far as to blackmail Anthony for money in exchange for keeping his drink-driving secret.
+Audrey rejects him, but he decides to stay – going as far as to blackmail Anthony for money in exchange for keeping his drink-driving secret.
 Paul soon befriends Steve Owen (Martin Kemp), a local nightclub owner, when they begin to play poker with local hardman Phil Mitchell (Steve McFadden) and most of their neighbours.
 During one of Steve's poker events, however, Paul is shocked when his old acquaintance Angel Hudson (Goldie) joins the game.
-It quickly transpires that Paul owes Angel money, and Angel - after recognizing Paul - threatens to harm him unless he pays up.
+It quickly transpires that Paul owes Angel money, and Angel – after recognising Paul – threatens to harm him unless he pays up.
 Paul tries to get the money by stealing property from his mother, pawning the goods and gambling the money he receives.
 This fails and he ends up with less money than he began with.
 When Angel comes to collect his money, Paul fails to pay, so Angel gives him a severe beating and trashes Audrey's bed and breakfast.
 As Angel continues to threat him, Paul blackmails Anthony into giving him the money.
 Anthony has no choice but to oblige; he takes out a loan and Paul pays Angel.

 Audrey is struck by falling debris while walking past some building works.
 Several days later, after an argument with Paul during which he revealed Anthony was the one who was driving at the time of the accident, Audrey collapses and dies, caused by a delayed reaction to the blow she received earlier.
 Just before she dies, Audrey tells Paul that she knew about Anthony being the driver and tells Paul to tell Anthony that she loves him.
 Paul replies "What about me?".
 Just as Audrey is about to say something to him, she dies.
 However, everything is left to Paul in Audrey's will.
 Paul's supposed father Patrick (Rudolph Walker) arrives in Walford for her funeral.
 Paul initially reacts to Patrick with apprehension but they eventually bond.
 Both are devastated when Anthony discovers via DNA tests that Patrick is not Paul's biological father.
 Paul later discovers he is the biological child of Milton Hibbert (Jeffery Kissoon), Patrick's friend with whom Audrey had been having an affair.
 Despite this, Patrick and Paul maintain a close relationship.